antmicro/meta-antmicro/demos/nvidia-jetson-orin-baseboard-gmsl-ov5640-demo/README.md

 The BSP comes with pre-installed software to test video streaming from the cameras.
 GMSL sensors require some initial configuration which is detailed in this section.

-### Verify that GMSL was initialized
+### Verifying that GMSL was initialized

 Run the following command on the device to verify that the GMSL hardware was detected:
 ```
 $ media-ctl -p
 ```
-It's output should reflect the GMSL devices' topology:
+Its output should reflect the GMSL devices' topology:
 ```
 ...
 - entity 1: nvcsi0 (2 pads, 2 links)